 The Vice-Chancellor and the Council of the University determine the admission of an applicant to the University.
-An applicant who has applied for admission and satisfies the minimum rules and requirements of access and admission, but who has been refused admission, may request written reasons for such refusal from the relevant Executive Dean.
+An applicant who has applied for admission and satisfies the minimum rules and requirements of access and admission, but who has been refused admission, may request written reasons for such refusal from the relevant.
+Head of Faculty Administration (HFA)